 - Please ensure that you have provided a valid email address and cell phone number.
-Communication from the WIL office will mostly be via eFundi and email. - A WIL portfolio (available on eFundi) must be submitted after every practicum period. - Ensure that you understand the information provided in the EDCC 517 and EDCC 527 WIL portfolio and WIL manual. - Remember that you will not pass the EDCC 517 and EDCC 527 module if you do not submit your WIL portfolio after every practicum period. - NB: If you intend to complete this qualification in the minimum time (one year), you will need to e-mail the WIL-office immediately, in order to arrange for the January WIL session.
+Communication from the WIL office will mostly be via eFundi and email. - A WIL portfolio (available on eFundi) must be submitted after every practicum period. - Ensure that you understand the information provided in the EDCC 517 and EDCC 527 WIL portfolio and WIL manual. - Remember that you will not pass the EDCC 517 and EDCC 527 module if you do not submit your WIL portfolio after every practicum period.
+The submission dates will be made available on eFundi.